brefphp/bref/docs/runtimes/http.md

 Lambda and API Gateway are only used for executing code.
 Serving assets via PHP does not make sense as this would be a waste of resources and money.

-Deploying a website and serving assets (CSS, JavaScript, images, etc.) will be covered later in another article.
+Deploying a website and serving assets (e.g. CSS, JavaScript, images) will be covered later in another article.